We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Evaluate ingredients and composition: Do they have the potential to cause harm?

 - Fact-check all health claims: Do they align with the current body of scientific evidence?

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Strawberry legs occur when small black spots develop on the legs.
-These spots resemble strawberry seeds.
-People can usually prevent strawberry legs by using a moisturizing shaving cream and trying other self-care practices.
+Strawberry legs occur when small black spots that resemble strawberry seeds develop on the legs.
+They may be preventable by moisturizing when shaving and other remedies.

 Typical symptoms of strawberry legs include:

 - black or brown spots that appear after a person shaves their legs

 - a dotted or pitted appearance on the legs